brevzin/cpp_proposals/2996_reflection/reflection.md

   - [#.#.#]{.pnum} `holds_alternative<u8string>(options.name->$contents$)` is `true` and `get<u8string>(options.name->$contents$)` contains a valid identifier ([lex.name]) that is not a keyword ([lex.key]) when interpreted with UTF-8, or
   - [#.#.#]{.pnum} `holds_alternative<string>(options.name->$contents$)` is `true` and `get<string>(options.name->$contents$)` contains a valid identifier that is not a keyword when interpreted with the ordinary literal encoding;

   [The name corresponds to the spelling of an identifier token after phase 6 of translation ([lex.phases]).
 Lexical constructs like `$universal-character-name$`s [lex.universal.char] are not processed and will cause evaluation to fail.
-For example, `"\u03B1"` is an invalid identifier rather than being processed as `"α"`.]{.note}
+For example, `"\u03B1"` is an invalid identifier and is not interpreted as `"α"`.]{.note}
 - [#.#]{.pnum} if `options.name` does not contain a value, then `options.bit_width` contains a value;
 - [#.#]{.pnum} if `options.bit_width` contains a value `$V$`, then
   - [#.#.#]{.pnum} `is_integral_type(type) || is_enumeration_type(type)` is `true`,